Willrichards11/saude_labs_test/README.md

 This repository is provided to satisfy the requirements of the Suade Labs job test.
 To aid the application, the provided CSV files were mapped to a sqlite database using a python script.
 This allowed querying from the database using sqlalchemy instead of using a library such as pandas.
 The database was provided in this git repository to aid the person marking the test in running the codebase (I would not normally include a database in a Git repository).
 The database can be found in the /app directory.
 As the task did not specify what to do in the case that no date was provided as an endpoint argument, a default date set to the first date present is used in this case.

 For a given date the endpoint provides the metrics described in the task definition in json format.
 If the date provided to the endpoint cannot be mapped to the desired format (YYYY-MM-DD) then the endpoint returns a message to the user that the date format may be incorrect.
+The dates for this application are currently filtered by regex string matches on the YYYY-MM-DD format.
+This could be improved in future.

 ## Requirements